DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 User Animation
 ^^^^^^
 Much of the movement is calculated automatically by LC as the vehicle is following the path - This includes: Steering, Wheel Rotation, Suspension, Camber/Castor.
-User Animation is what the user needs to animate to make the vehicle move like desired.
-Handles in the viewport are used to animate this.
+User Animation is what the user optionally can change to make the vehicle move more uniquely. :ref:`animation_handles` in the viewport are used to animate this.

 ..  figure:: img/IMG_UserAnim.png
     :alt: User Animation